our-never-ending-job/WFGY/CASE_EVIDENCE.md

 - WFGY already has visible ecosystem traction
 - the most mature interface today is the **diagnostic framework**
+- the ProblemMap is currently the clearest adoption surface
 - the frontier reasoning components are still emerging

-This combination provides a practical entry point for teams that need structured debugging for complex AI systems.
+This combination gives teams a practical entry point if they need more structured debugging for complex AI systems today, while also showing that the broader WFGY stack is still expanding.

 ---